robertspurlin/GitHub-Popular-PHP-Repos/README.md

 ./vendor/bin/sail test
 ```

 You should recieve output denoting that the tests have been ran and that they passed.
+If the tests don't pass because the API is responding with 422, it most likely means that the GitHub API limit has been reached - try again in another minute and they should all pass.